eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 With single-quoted strings, the backslash character is not treated as
 	a special character \cite[\S5.1, pp. 67]{Eaton2016a}.

-However, with double-quoted strings, the backslash character
+However, with double-quoted strings, the backslash character introduces
+	an escape sequence to represent other characters, such as
+	\cite[\S5.1, pp. 67]{Eaton2016a}: